Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What to Look For When Buying

-• DHA (omega-3) at 200-300mg supports fetal brain and eye development - some prenatals include it, others require a separate supplement
+• DHA at 200-300mg supports fetal brain and eye development - many prenatals omit it or sell it separately

 Frequently Asked Questions